AliAfs/PSM_Project_BikeSharing/README.md

-# Data Analysis for Seoul BikeSharing Sercive
+# Data Analysis for Seoul Bike Sharing Service

 - Find the full report in the [pdf file](BikeSharing_Seoul.pdf).